 Pratt is a somewhat small city located in the state of Kansas.
 With a population of 6,849 people and three constituent neighborhoods, Pratt is the 48th largest community in Kansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pratt is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pratt is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pratt is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Pratt who work in office and administrative support (11.13%), healthcare (9.76%), and sales jobs (9.39%).
+There are especially a lot of people living in Pratt who work in office and administrative support (10.94%), healthcare (9.32%), and sales jobs (8.47%).

-Pratt is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Pratt doesn't have a public transportation system that people use for their commute.

-The education level of Pratt citizens is a little higher than the average for US cities and towns: 23.12% of adults in Pratt have at least a bachelor's degree.
+The citizens of Pratt are slightly better educated than the national average of 21.84% for all cities and towns, with 23.09% of adults in Pratt having a bachelor's degree or advanced degree.

-The per capita income in Pratt in 2010 was $24,590, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
-This equates to an annual income of $98,360 for a family of four.
+The per capita income in Pratt in 2010 was $25,358, which is upper middle income relative to Kansas and the nation.
+This equates to an annual income of $101,432 for a family of four.
 However, Pratt contains both very wealthy and poor people as well.

+Pratt is a somewhat ethnically-diverse city.
 The people who call Pratt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pratt residents report their race to be White, followed by Native American.
-Important ancestries of people in Pratt include Irish, English, French , and Scottish.
+Important ancestries of people in Pratt include English, Irish, French , and Scottish.

 The most common language spoken in Pratt is English.
 Other important languages spoken here include Spanish and French.